-Yes on paper, this job can sound like it’s totally going to suck.
+Yes on paper, this parenting job can sound like it’s totally going to suck.
 And sometimes it does.
 But it’s a job that I will never quit.
 Personally, I’m just grateful to hold – what I believe to be – the role of a lifetime.

-I hope this hasn’t put anyone off from taking the plunge into parenthood – I also hope that anyone who has made the choice not to have children will feel even more buoyed by their decision!
+I hope this hasn’t put anyone off from taking the plunge into parenthood.
+I also hope anyone who has made the choice not to have children will feel even more buoyed by their decision!
 Do any parents out there have anything they would add to the parenting job specification?
 Come on, I love a giggle & would love to hear from you – just leave me a comment below.